zsimo/js/examples/RxJsV5/readme.md

     });
     ```

-- Dynamically create a sequence of sync operation starting from an array
+- Dynamically create a sequence of async operation starting from an array
     ```js
     var observablesArray$ = [1, 2, 3].map(function (item) {